woman with apparent pain holding her head

 Spinal cord injuries (SCIs) can be devastating and have life-altering consequences.
 An SCI can occur when the spinal cord is damaged, disrupting communication between the brain and other body parts.
 When this communication pathway is severed, it can cause a range of motor, sensory, cognitive, emotional, and autonomic problems.
-It is essential to understand how a spinal cord injury can affect the brain and how it might influence a person’s recovery.
+This article focuses on how spinal cord injury affects brain function and cognition, highlighting the importance of understanding how a spinal cord injury can affect the brain and how it might influence a person’s recovery..

 How Do Spinal Cord Injuries Affect Brain Function?

 When the spinal cord is injured, the messages from the brain to the body become distorted or blocked, resulting in changes in how people think, feel, and respond to their environments.
+These cognitive changes can include cognitive deficits, cognitive dysfunction, and cognitive impairment.
 This neurological miscommunication can lead to changes in memory, problem-solving, attention span, mood, and behavior.

 The extent of these cognitive and emotional changes will depend on the type and severity of the injury.
 For example, mild spinal cord injuries may result in minimal disruption to normal brain functioning, while more severe injuries can cause more significant impairments.
-People may also experience sensory losses such as difficulty sensing heat or cold and reduced sensitivity to touch.
+Cognitive and neurological changes can occur in the acute phase and early stages after injury, and may persist long-term.

 Cognitive and Emotional Impacts of Spinal Cord Injuries

 An injury to the spinal cord can profoundly impact an individual’s ability to think, learn, remember, and process emotions.
-In addition to the physical pain and impairment associated with spinal cord injuries, numerous cognitive and emotional impacts can occur.
+In addition to the physical pain and impairment associated with spinal cord injuries, numerous cognitive and emotional impacts can occur, including cognitive and affective changes such as mood disorders and cognitive decline.
 These mental and emotional effects can profoundly decrease a patient’s quality of life and ability to participate in daily activities.
+Chronic pain and neuropathic pain are common in chronic SCI and can further impact cognitive and emotional well-being.
+Inpatient rehabilitation is often necessary for paraplegic patients to address both physical health and cognitive recovery.
 They can last for months or years after the initial injury.

 Some of these cognitive and emotional impacts include: